Adeona’s Early Childhood Development Programs

 Kindergarten

-QLD GOVT APPROVEDAll Adeona services operate a Queensland Government Approved Kindergarten program run by Bachelor qualified Early Childhood Teachers.
+All Adeona services operate a Queensland Government Approved Kindergarten program run by Bachelor qualified Early Childhood Teachers.
 The program requires children to attend for a minimum of 2 days a week and is an important step before commencing school.
-Adeona receives government funding for the kindergarten program, which is used to discount fees, enhance teachers employment conditions, and to equip the kindergarten room with necessary resources.
+Eligible children can also access the 15 hours of Free Kindy per week for 40 weeks of the year.

 Adeona believes children have the right to learn in a way that is natural and meaningful to them.
 As such we provide a environment where children can explore and grow, with a focus on building the social skills, emotional intelligence and learning dispositions that will help a child succeed not just at school but in life.